keepinfov/yaulta/README.md

 # Yaulta

-Rudeus is a modern, fast, and cross-platform CLI tool for real-time network traffic monitoring—think Wireshark, but in your terminal.
+Yaulta is a modern, fast, and cross-platform CLI tool for real-time network traffic monitoring—think Wireshark, but in your terminal.
 Built with Rust, it works seamlessly on both Windows and Linux.

 ## 📚 Library Requirements